GilianPonte/gilianponte.github.io/scraping_with_R.md

 Next up, we want to load the competitors website its url.
 Most websites offer to search for EAN's or product numbers and then load the page of the concerning product directly.
 Try to find the url that performs a search query and directly loads the product page.
 In this case we will use a website which does offer the instant search method.

 > Sometimes you will need to go to the network tab of the developer section in your browser, to check what the real search url is.
+In this case, I have done this for you.

 With the function ```read_html``` in the second line we "load" the page.
 There is some error handling in the second line.
 If you don't understand this piece of code, I recommend reading [this](https://www.r-bloggers.com/error-handling-in-r/) article about error handling.